typedb/typedb-docs/05-typedb-cluster/02-kubernetes-deployment.md

 The format must be taken into account when generating the external certificate of all servers such that they're properly bound to the address.
 For example, you can generate an external certificate using wildcard, ie., `*.<deployment-name>.<domain-name>`, that can be shared by all servers.

 Once the domain name and external certificate has been configured accordingly, we can proceed to perform the deployment.
-Ensure that the `encrypted` flag is set to `true` and the `domain` flag set accordingly:
+Ensure that the `encrypted` flag is set to `true` and the `domain` flag set accordingly.

+Once done, let's perform the deployment:

 ```
-helm install typedb-cluster vaticle/typedb-cluster \
+helm install typedb-cluster vaticle/typedb-cluster --set "exposed=true,encrypted=true,domain=<domain-name>"
---set "cpu=7,replicas=3,singlePodPerNode=true,storage.persistent=true,storage.size=100Gi,exposed=false,encrypted=true,domain=<domain-name>"
 ```

 After the deployment has been completed, we need to configure these URL addresses to correctly point to the servers.
 This can be done by configuring the `A record` of all the servers in your trusted DNS provider: